webrtc-uwp/webrtc-scripts/README.md

 ### How to prepare developement environment

 Before you are able to build the WebRTC projects it is required to prepare the development environemnt.
 To do that, run the `run.py` Python script with the 'prepare' parameter.
 The script will download and install missing tools.
 It will create junction links in the directory structure and copy files to the proper locations.
 It will also generate ninja files and Visual Studio projects.
+By default, generated ninja files will use toolchain with Microsoft's cl.exe compiler.
+If you want to use clang-cl compiler it is necessary to pass --clang input argument.
 The folder where these generated files will be saved is:

 >`webrtc-uwp-sdk\webrtc\xplatform\webrtc\out\webrtc_[platform]_[cpu]_[configuration]`
 (e.g. `webrtc-uwp-sdk\webrtc\xplatform\webrtc\out\webrtc_winuwp_x86_Release`)

 ## Examples for preparing the development environment

 1. The easiest way for those who don't want to play with scripts and are interested in specific cpu and configuration is to open `webrtc-uwp-sdk\webrtc\windows\solutions\WebRtc.Universal.sln` and to build Org.WebRtc project.
-This won't just prepare environemnt but it will build the wrapper project too.
+This won't just prepare environemnt but it will build WebRTC native libs and the wrapper project too.

 2. If you want to prepare the environment for all platforms and CPUs and configurations, without building, you can run following command:
     >`python run.py -a prepare`

+    Basically, on first run, this command is creating userdef.py file from defaults.py and loading options from it, and then proceeding with preparation.
+By default options are set to prepare environment for all platforms, CPUs and configurations, but modifying file you can selecte options that are of interest for you.
     This line can be used if you running this from scripts folder, otherwise you need to specify full or relative path to the run.py script.
 The result of prepare action can be found in the `webrtc-uwp-sdk\webrtc\xplatform\webrtc\out\` folder.

     In case you want to prepare the environment for specific CPUs and configuration the next command will do the job:
     >`python run.py -a prepare --cpus x64 arm -c debug`

+    In case you want to prepare the environment only for win32 platform, x86 CPU and all configurations, and to use clang-cl compiler for building use following command:
+    >`python run.py -a prepare -p win --cpus x86 --clang`

 3. If you want to have even more control over script execution, modifying userdef.py file is right solution for you.
 First what you need to do is to create that file.
 To do that it is enough to run:
     >`python run.py -a createuserdef`